Excel can display several types of graphs to visualize data. There are at least 26 different graph types in Excel.

 A line chart shows several data series plotted as separate lines.
 This displays trends over time.

 An area chart shows one data series plotted as a line filled in below.
-It is similar to a single line chart and shows trends over time.
+It is similar to a line chart with one line.
+An area chart shows trends over time.

 Stacked Area Chart